ScarCruft Infects Gaming Platform with BirdCall Malware

 Update the game or your data takes a trip to Pyongyang 🎮

-Because, of course, nothing says relax and play like discovering your saved game now includes your bank passwords.
+Because sure, nothing says relax and play like discovering your saved game now includes your bank passwords.
 ScarCruft shows that even the most boring patch can be a gateway to your hard drive.
-So you know: if your antivirus tells you not to click Update Now, listen to it.
-Or you'll end up sharing your search history with a hacker who surely doesn't appreciate your favorite cat video.
+So you know: if your antivirus tells you not to click on Update now, listen to it.
+Or you'll end up sharing your search history with a hacker who definitely doesn't appreciate your favorite cat video.